alexleigh/pve-mods/README.md

 ## Usage

 The simple way to apply these modifications is by examining the patch files in the [patches](patches) directory.
-Directly applying these patches to the PVE distribution files should only be done if the PVE packages on your system match the version these patches were generated against, however.
+Caution: directly applying these patches to the PVE distribution files should only be done if the PVE packages on your system match the version these patches were generated against.
 These patches were made against:

 * pve-manager 7.3-6
 * proxmox-widget-toolkit 3.5.5

 If the version installed on your system are different from these, the patches should not be applied.
 Instead, use the patches as a reference to make manual modifications to the affected files.
+Of the four patched files, [pvemanager-mobile.js.path](patches/pvemanager-mobile.js.patch) is an optional change that only needs to be applied if you are interested in adding the temperature readings to the mobile site.
+The other three files must be modified in order for the temperature readings to work.

 The patches also hardcode the names of various lm-sensors probes to extract temperature readings.
 On your system these names are likely different, so the changes you need to make